Emil Maurice: Early life and association with Hitler

 After Hitler's release from prison, the Nazi Party was officially refounded.
 In 1925, Hitler ordered the formation of a new bodyguard unit, the Schutzkommando (protection command).
-It was formed by Julius Schreck and included old Stoßtrupp members, Maurice and Heiden.
+It was formed by Schreck and included old Stoßtrupp members Maurice and Heiden.
 That same year, the Schutzkommando was expanded to a national level.
-It was renamed successively the Sturmstaffel (storm squadron), and finally on 9 November the Schutzstaffel (SS).
+It was renamed successively the Sturmstaffel (storm squadron), and finally on 9 November the Schutzstaffel ('protection squadron'/SS).
 Hitler became SS member No. 1 and Emil Maurice became SS member No. 2.
 At that time, Maurice became an SS-Führer in the new organization, although the leadership of the SS was assumed by Schreck, the first Reichsführer-SS.
 Maurice became Hitler's permanent chauffeur in 1925.
 Later when Maurice informed Hitler in December 1927 that he was having a relationship with Hitler's half-niece Geli Raubal, Hitler forced an end to the affair.
 Maurice was dismissed from Hitler's personal service in 1928, but allowed to remain a member of the SS.
-As chauffeur, he was succeeded first by Julius Schreck and then Erich Kempka.
+As chauffeur, he was succeeded first by Schreck and then Erich Kempka.

 When the SS was reorganized and expanded in 1932, Maurice became a senior SS officer and would eventually be promoted to the rank SS-Oberführer.
 While Maurice never became a top commander of the SS, his status as SS member #2 effectively credited him as an actual founder of the organization.
 Heinrich Himmler, who ultimately would become the most recognized leader of the SS, was SS member #168.

-Conflict with Himmler over Jewish heritage
+Conflict with Heinrich Himmler over Jewish heritage

-After Himmler had become Reichsführer-SS, Maurice fell afoul of Himmler's racial purity rules for SS officers when he had to submit details of his family history before he was allowed to marry in 1935.
+After Himmler had become Reichsführer-SS, Maurice fell afoul of Himmler’s racial purity rules for SS officers when he had to submit details of his family history before he was allowed to marry in 1935.
 Himmler stated, "without question...Maurice is, according to his ancestral table, not of Aryan descent".
-All SS officers had to prove racial purity back to 1750, and it turned out that Maurice had Jewish ancestry: Charles Maurice Schwartzenberger (Chéri Maurice 1805–1896), the founder of the Thalia Theater in Hamburg, was his great-grandfather.
+All SS officers had to prove racial purity back to 1750, and it turned out that Maurice had one-eighth Jewish ancestry: Charles Maurice Schwartzenberger (Chéri Maurice 1805–1896), the founder of the Thalia Theater in Hamburg, was his great-grandfather.

-Even though Maurice had been a party member since 1919, taken part in the abortive Beer Hall Putsch, for which he was awarded the prestigious Blood Order, and been a bodyguard for Hitler, Himmler considered him to be a serious security risk given his "Jewish ancestry".
+Even though Maurice had been a party member since 1919, taken part in the abortive Beer Hall Putsch (for which he was awarded the prestigious Blood Order), and been a bodyguard for Hitler, Himmler considered him to be a serious security risk given his "Jewish ancestry".
 Himmler recommended that Maurice be expelled from the SS, along with other members of his family.
 To Himmler's annoyance, Hitler stood by his old friend.
 In a secret letter written on 31 August 1935, Hitler compelled Himmler to make an exception for Maurice and his brothers, who were informally declared "Honorary Aryans" and allowed to stay in the SS.